-I’m not sure when it happens, I guess for everyone it’s different.
+I’m not sure when it happens, I guess for everyone, it’s different.
 What day was it when I stopped remembering what my mother’s voice sounded like?
-For a while, I knew I could call her old cell phone and her voicemail would pick up…but then the service shut off and it was gone.
+I knew I could call her old cell phone for a while, and her voicemail would pick up…but then the service shut off, and it was gone.

-There are a lot of things about life and grief that don’t seem momentous at the time, but then when you look back on them it seems like they should have been more significant.
-Like how many days after her death did I decide it was time to go back to my ‘normal’ life?
-I can’t really remember my decision-making process in the days following her death, I feel certain it wasn’t altogether rational.
+There are many things about life and grief that don’t seem meaningful at the time, but when you look back on them, it seems like they should have been more significant.
+Like how many days after her death did I decide it was time to go back to my “normal” life?
+Although I can’t really remember my decision-making process in the days following her death, I feel sure it wasn’t altogether rational.
 All I know is, I only took a week.
 One week.
 After that, it was back to life, back to a new job, back to a new marriage, back to my first pregnancy.
-This was my life and life had to move forward.
-“Time stops for no man”, isn’t that what they say?
+This was my life, and life had to move forward.
+“Time stops for no one,” isn’t that what they say?

-Time certainly doesn’t stop for grief.

-Unfortunately for us, grief is more than willing to come along for the ride.
-It had become my closest companion during those first few years after my mom died.
-Grief was there when my first daughter was born.
-Grief was there every time my husband and I argued.
-Grief was there every time I saw a girl in her 20’s with her mother on the street.
-Grief was there every time I heard the word Cancer.
-Grief was ‘there’ so often it ought to have had its own place at the dinner table.
+Time certainly doesn’t stop for grief, but grief is more than willing to come along for the ride.
+Grief was my closest companion during the first few years after my mom died.
+It was there when my first daughter was born; every time my husband and I argued; every time I saw a girl in her 20’s with her mother on the street; every time I heard the word ‘Cancer.’
+Grief was there so often it became a full time cast member in my life.

 Well, we all know that isn’t true.
-How many of us walk around thinking that by putting time between us and a death we are ‘dealing’ with grief?
+How many of us walk around thinking that by putting time between us and death, we are dealing with grief?
 We figure we can put it away in a dark corner of our closet and only bring it out when we’re ready for a good cry.
-Eventually, we will open the closet and it will be gone…right?
+Eventually, we will open the closet, and it will be gone…right?

 I needed to deal with my grief.
+But where to begin?

-This is the type of party detail she always remembers and I always forget.
+This is the type of party detail she always remembers, and I always forget.
 I can’t tell you how grateful I am that she was on the party planning committee because that little notebook is now my most treasured possession.
 Inside my mom wrote, on our last happy day together, “You can never go back, only forward.
 Go forward together…Keep singing.
 Be happy!
 You make me proud.”

-Well, today that what I’m trying to do, go forward any way I can.
+Well, today, that what I’m trying to do, go forward any way I can.
 We can do it together, all of us.
 That’s what this blog is about.
 We’ll be here when you’re ready.